Jennifer D. Luff

-Jennifer D. Luff is a historian of twentieth-century politics and state development in the United States and the United Kingdom and an associate professor of history at Durham University in the Durham University Department of History.
+Jennifer D. Luff is a historian of twentieth-century politics and state development in the United States and the United Kingdom and an associate teaching professor of history at Johns Hopkins Krieger School of Arts and Sciences in the Department of Political Science.
+Previously she was an associate professor of history at Durham University.
+She was awarded a fellowship from Princeton University's Shelby Cullom Davis Center for Historical Studies for academic year 2024-2025.

 Early life and career

 Luff received her BA in English literature from Ohio State University in 1992 and her Ph.D. in American studies from the College of William and Mary in 2005.
 Between 1998 and 2006 she worked as a strategist and campaigner on union organizing drives for the United Steelworkers of America, AFL–CIO, Service Employees International Union, and the Change to Win Federation.
 While at the AFL–CIO, she co-authored an article on the history of organizing with Sam Luebke, the director of the Organizing Institute.
 From 2009 to 2013 Luff served as the founding research director of Georgetown University’s Kalmanovitz Initiative for Labor and the Working Poor.
 At Georgetown she co-organized a 2012 conference on public policy for low-wage workers with CUNY’s Murphy Institute, which was published as What Works for Workers?
 Public Policy and Innovative Strategy for Low-Wage Workers.
 She also led a digital history project that documented the history of the Justice for Janitors campaign in the 1980s and 1990s in Washington, DC.